Guardians of the Galaxy – Mission: Breakout!: Development

-Announced at the 2016 San Diego Comic-Con, the attraction replaced The Twilight Zone Tower of Terror, which closed on January 3, 2017.
-It is the first Disney attraction based on the Marvel Comics characters in the United States, and was incorporated into Avengers Campus at Disney California Adventure in June 2021.
+Announced at the 2016 San Diego Comic-Con, the attraction replaced The Twilight Zone Tower of Terror, which closed on January 3, 2017 at Disney California Adventure.
+It is the first Disney attraction based on the Marvel Comics characters in the United States, and was incorporated into the adjacent Avengers Campus which opened at the park on June 4, 2021.
 It was then surrounded by a layer of markings on the ground that imply a cosmic energy which resulted when the fortress was transported from across the galaxy to the campus.
 The markings are inspired by the Kirby Krackle, based on the artwork of Marvel Comics artist Jack Kirby.

-Chris Pratt, Zoe Saldana, Dave Bautista, Benicio del Toro, and Bradley Cooper reprise their roles as Peter Quill/Star-Lord, Gamora, Drax, Taneleer Tivan/The Collector, and the voice of Rocket, respectively.
+Chris Pratt, Zoe Saldaña, Dave Bautista, Benicio del Toro, and Bradley Cooper reprise their roles as Peter Quill/Star-Lord, Gamora, Drax, Taneleer Tivan/The Collector, and the voice of Rocket, respectively.
 Vin Diesel did not reprise his role of Groot, and was replaced by voice actor Fred Tatasciore.
 James Gunn directed all of the scenes involving the cast.

-Ride experience
+Attraction

-The attraction is themed to the Collector's fortress-esque collection called the Tivan Collection, as seen in the film Guardians of the Galaxy.
+The attraction is themed to the Collector's fortress-esque collection called the Tivan Collection, as seen in the 2014 film Guardians of the Galaxy.
 The Collector (Taneleer Tivan) is showing off his latest acquisitions, the Guardians of the Galaxy, in customized display cases.
 However, Rocket has secretly escaped his case and asks the guests for help.
 Guests then board a gantry lift, where they help Rocket try to free the other Guardians.